ISAITB/docs-tdl/README.md

 To generate the HTML documentation issue (from the current folder): `make html`.
 The output is stored in folder "build" To fully cleanup the produced documentation: `make clean`.

+## Licence

+The sources in this repository are published under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.